Do you often experience small patches of rough, dry skin that feels like sandpaper, which…

 When you’re looking for a doctor to perform your Mohs surgery, it’s important to remember that not all Mohs surgeons are created equal.
 Some are going to be able to offer you a higher cure rate, lower complication rate, and less risk of infection, and this is exactly why you need to learn as much as you can about the surgeon and the practice where you’ll be having it performed.

 3 Things to look for when choosing a Mohs surgeon

 Though it may take a little research, there are a few things you want to make absolutely sure of before selecting a dermatologist to perform your Mohs surgery.

-#1 Make sure they are a fellowship-trained Mohs surgeon.
 Along with being a board-certified dermatologist, you’ll want your surgeon to be a fellowship-trained Mohs surgeon, giving them extensive hands-on training and experience.